gpuweb/WSL/Spec/source/index.rst

 the return of a shader should be assigned to a built-in, the author should create a struct with a variable named according to to the built-in, and the shader should return that struct.

+Vertex and fragment entry points must transitively never refer to the ``threadgroup`` memory space.

 Arguments and Return Types
 """"""""""""""""""""""""""